Quasolaris/NewPipePlaylistExtractor/Guides/android_manual.md

 ### 4. Export your NewPipe Database

 Now we are set to use the script, to extract your playlists a NewPipe-Database is needed.
-To get it we need to export the NewPipe Database by clicking "Export database" under Settings -> Content:
+To get it we need to export the NewPipe Database by clicking "Export database" under Settings -> Backup and Restore (earlier it was Content, ignore secreenshot here):

 <img src="android_screenshots/export_database.jpg" alt="New Pipe Export" width="200"/>